 - Life transitions, like divorce, death, or career changes

-- Recovering from abuse, whether it be physical, emotional or sexual
+- Recovering from abuse, whether it be physical, emotional, or sexual

-What Happens in Individual Therapy?
+What Happens During Individual Drug Counseling?

 - Identifying triggers